corrscope/corrscope/docs/index.md

 Click Render to render the oscilloscope to video.

 Click Save to save the current project configuration to a file.
 These project files can loaded in corrscope, previewed or rendered from the command line, or shared with corrscope's author when reporting issues.

+- If recently installed fonts are not showing up, you can try clearing the Matplotlib font cache.
+On Windows, you can view the font cache by opening Explorer and typing `%USERPROFILE%\.matplotlib` into the address bar.

 ## Configuring the Trigger